lcrilly/unitc/README.md

 ### Remote configuration

-The configuration of a remote Unit instance can be controlled by specifying the URI as a complete URL (with protocol).
+The configuration of a remote Unit instance can be controlled by specifying the control socket as ssh://… or with a URI complete with protocol (http://…).

 Alternatively, the remote control socket can be set with the `$UNIT_CTRL` environment variable.